MKTG280 Marketing Internship

 Department of Business, Innovation, and Legal Studies: Marketing

 - II.
 Number of Credits

 - Completion of 120 employment hours (7,200 contact minutes)

 - IV.
 Prerequisites

-- 24 college credits, a GPA of 2.5 earned in courses by the Department of Business Studies and permission of the Department of Business Studies
+- 24 college credits, a GPA of 2.5 earned in courses by the Department of Business, Innovation, and Legal Studies or permission of the Department of Business, Innovation, and Legal Studies

 - V. Other Pertinent Information